modernism

 About a distant, beautiful goal.

-In the early 1920s, Mykola Khvylovy made his debut as a poet.
+In the early 1920s, Mykola Khvyliovyi made his debut as a poet.
 His impetuous poems oscillated between the poles of neo-romantic sensuality and experiments on the verge of futurism.
 His admiration for sentimental landscapes or mirages of a utopian future alternates with social themes:

 I’m looking at you